 Ready to check out a candied nuts recipe that can protect you from those unhealthy food choices this holiday season?

 It’s pretty simple.
 And there are a lot of approaches you can take.
-Easy Health Options’ own Kelley Martin recommends throwing walnuts, almonds, pecans and cinnamon into the crockpot with one of the world’s healthiest sweeteners — honey.
+Easy Health Options’ own Kelley Martin recommends throwing walnuts, almonds, pecans and cinnamon into the crockpot with the sweetener found to support heart health — honey.
 Check out her recipe here.

 You could even opt for no sweetener at all and bake your nuts in the oven.
 This sugar-free cinnamon-roasted almond recipe calls for egg, cinnamon, water, nutmeg, salt and almonds… but you can easily swap in walnuts if you prefer.
 Of course, almonds have some dang impressive metabolism and weight loss benefits in their own right!